scala/scala-lang/documentation/index.md

  * [Functional Programming in Scala](https://www.coursera.org/course/progfun): this is a course about functional programming given by Martin Odersky himself in autumn 2012.
 You can access the course material and exercises by signing up for the course.
 (The course will be given again soon..)
- * [Try Simply Scala](http://www.simplyscala.com/): [Simply Scala](http://www.simplyscala.com/) is a web site where you can interactively try Scala.
+ * [Try Scala In Your Browser!](http://www.simplyscala.com/): [Simply Scala](http://www.simplyscala.com/) is a web site where you can interactively run the Scala interpreter in your browser!
 There you will find a tutorial that gives a rapid overview of the basic language features, the syntax, examples you can run and the ability to try your own code with an interactive interpreter.

 ## Books